webdriverio/webdriverio/examples/README.md

 # Cloudservices

-Shows you how to use WebdriverIO using Sauce Labs, Browserstack, Testingbot or Kobiton.
+Shows you how to use WebdriverIO using Sauce Labs, Browserstack, Testingbot, Kobiton or LambdaTest.
 To run those tests make sure you have your credentials stored in your environment.
 Then change directory to the example folder:

 ```sh
 $ cd ./examples/cloudservices